 Consider the “riding high” position.
 To try this, lie on your back.
 Your partner should angle their penis or dildo so that the upper shaft rubs against your clitoris as they thrust.
 When done properly, each thrust will slide your hood up and down or provide enough pressure over the hood to stimulate your clitoris.

-A clitoral hood reduction, also called a hoodectomy or clitoral unhooding, is a cosmetic surgical procedure to reduce the size of the clitoral hood by removing excess tissue.
+This procedure, also called a hoodectomy or clitoral unhooding, is a surgical procedure to reduce the size of the clitoral hood by removing excess tissue.
 The procedure is usually performed alongside a labiaplasty, which reduces the size of the labia minora.

-Recovery time varies from person to person, but you can expect some pain and discomfort while you heal.
+Recovery time varies from person to person.
+You can expect some pain and discomfort while you heal.

 If you’re interested in a hoodectomy or other vaginal procedure, talk to your doctor.
 They can answer any questions you have, discuss potential risks, and potentially refer you to a reputable surgeon in your area.